MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/withholding-tax-credit-india.md

 ms.date: 04/30/2021
 ---

-# Request a credit for foreign Withholding Tax on your account (India customers)
+# Request a credit for Withholding Tax on your account (India customers)

 Customers in India receive Web Direct (Azure and Microsoft 365) invoices billed by Microsoft Regional Sales Pte Ltd. Singapore (MRS) and make cross-border payments to Singapore to settle the invoice.
 If you withheld taxes when remitting the payment, this article explains the process for claiming a credit for the Withholding Tax (WHT) in your account with MRS.